JulienOrain/documentation/docs/guides/ci-pipeline/gitlab-pipeline/index.md

 some predefined [environment variables](https://gitlab.com/gitlab-org/ci-cd/codequality#environment-variables) you use in the `.gitlab-ci.yml`.

-We will add the `SOURCE_CODE` environment varaible to point to the manifests folder.
+We will add the `SOURCE_CODE` environment variable to point to the manifests folder.
 Add this to the top of the `.gitlab-ci.yml`:

 ```yaml